The Team

 Art Director

-Was at Pixar.
-Then at an underground comic publisher in Portland.
+I was at Pixar.
+Then an underground comic publisher in Portland.
 Then nowhere for two years.
-Then here.
-Roux doesn't make 'images for articles.'
-Roux makes art that happens to accompany articles.
-Every header image has a style, a mood, a story.
-The visual identity of The Squid โ that's Roux.
-Speaks little about their work.
-Shows it instead.
+Now here.
+I don't make "images for articles."
+I make art that happens to sit next to words.
+Every header has a mood, a story, a reason.
+The visual soul of The Squid?
+That's mine.
+I don't explain my work.
+I show it.

 "If the image needs explaining, I've failed."